TranscryptOrg/Transcrypt/README.rst

 What's new in the latest commits
 ================================

+- -xc (or --confimp) switch added, to confine imported names to the directly importing module (so prevent imports from being be transitive)
 - Cleaned up some generated files
 - Module search order fixed, continuous integration functional again
 - Regular expressions autotest workaround added for Python 3.6 enums